 Your ideal rural home internet solution.

-Smart Hub utilizes the TELUS LTE Network to provide fixed high speed internet access to rural households.
+TELUS Smart Hub is an easy, out-of-the-box home Wi-Fi solution that you can install in mere minutes.
+It utilizes the TELUS LTE Network to provide fixed high speed internet access to rural households

 Powered by the TELUS LTE Network

 Download speeds up to 25 Mbps (Please refer to our internet traffic management practices for full details)

 Large data allowance rates start at just $65 per month.